haibinhang/TDA-of-ginkgo-leaves/README.md

 Matlab functions designed for topological data analysis of ginkgo leaf image data

 ## Overview
 This repo contains a bunch of matlab functions we wrote for topological data analysis of ginkgo leaves.
 All the matlab functions we wrote can be found in folder "my_functions_matlab".
-Several basic demos which uses these functions are also provided:
+In folder "leaf_images", we provided several example images you can play with using our code.
+Several basic demos which uses these functions are also provided as follows.

 ### Ginkgo leaf barcode computation
 In "ginkgo_leaf_barcode.m" we show how to process an image of ginkgo leaf and produce its (0-th) persistence barcode.